 These LPF’s fester away and patiently wait for the opportune moment when you are your weakest and most vulnerable to rear their ugly heads and create havoc with your health.
 I’m talking about things like bacterial and viral infections that have been hanging around for years in your body.

-My hat’s off to Anthony William for his many decades of tireless crusading to help suffering humanity from the long term effects of EBV and strep.
-In his book, Medical Medium, he brings to light a whole new awareness of the devastations of these pathogenic infections that often strike in childhood as tonsillitis, mumps or mono, then become an LPF, just simmering away in your tissues and organs to strike again later in life as a more serious autoimmune disease.
+The long term effects of EBV and strep can be an underlying culprit in debilitating health later in life.
+The degeneration can be caused by these pathogenic infections that often strike in childhood as tonsillitis, mumps or mono.
+Then, they become an LPF, just simmering away in your tissues and organs to strike again later in life as a more serious autoimmune disease.

 I’m sure you are wondering what this has to do with nightshades…?
 Everything.
 Keep reading…

 This brings me to the subject of alkaloids.
 This is why nightshades are considered “poisonous.”
 These are active chemical components found in them…